Preference-based Online Learning with Dueling Bandits: A Survey: Summary and Perspectives

 \section{Summary and Perspectives}

-This paper provides a survey of the state of the art in preference-based online learning with bandit algorithms, an emerging research field that we referred to as preference-based multi-armed bandits (PB-MAB).
+In this paper, we surveyed the state of the art in preference-based online learning with bandit algorithms, a relatively recent research field that we referred to as preference-based multi-armed bandits (PB-MAB), and which is also known under the notion of ``dueling bandits''.
 In contrast to standard MAB problems, where bandit information is understood as (stochastic) real-valued rewards produced by the arms the learner decided to explore (or exploit), feedback is assumed to be of a more indirect and qualitative nature in the PB-MAB setting.
-In particular, the work so far has focused on preference information in the form of comparisons between pairs of arms.
-We have given an overview of instances of the PB-MAP problem that have been studied in the literature, algorithms for tackling them, and criteria for evaluating such algorithms.
+This includes preference information in the form of comparisons between pairs of arms, which has been the focus of most approaches so far, but which has been extended toward more general feedback scenarios such as partial rankings in the recent past.
+We have given an overview of instances of the PB-MAB problem that have been studied in the literature, algorithms for tackling them, and criteria for evaluating such algorithms.
+Besides, we have given an overview of existing applications.

-Needless to say, the field is still developing and far from being mature.
-The contributions so far are highly interesting, and some of them have already found their way into concrete applications.
-Yet, a complete and coherent theoretical framework is still to be developed.
-With this survey, we hope to contribute to the further popularization, development, and shaping of the field.